HeatXD/GekkoNet/README.md

 # GekkoNet
 ### C/C++ Peer To Peer Game Networking SDK
+Traditional online networking techniques account for transmission delays by adding input lag, often resulting in a slow feeling, unresponsive feel.
+GekkoNet leverages rollback networking with input prediction and speculative execution, allowing player inputs to be processed immediately, creating a seamless, low-latency experience.
+This means that players enjoy consistent timing, reaction speeds, and muscle memory both online and offline, without the impact of added network lag.
+Inspired by [GGPO](https://github.com/pond3r/ggpo) and [GGRS](https://github.com/gschup/ggrs)

 ## Why?
 I built this because I wanted a SDK to plug into my C++ projects, in the past I have created a wrapper around GGRS for C++ but after having to deal with Rust FFI I decided to build a native alternative instead to more easily fit my projects.